schroederjacob/chogue1.github.io/Milestone-1/Design.md

 Github

     Git for version control
-    Github to hold the repos for Blogg
+    Github to hold the repos for BloggerBay
         * chogue1.git - app code
         * chogue1.github.io.git - Github Pages for client website
         * (we plan to change the name from chogue1 to blogger-bay at some point)